-Failure to attend your scheduled progress reviews with The Hive, without contact, will result in the Home Office being notified.
+Failure to attend your scheduled progress reviews with the Enterprise team, without contact, will result in the Home Office being notified.
 As sponsors, we are duty-bound to inform any perceived infringements of your duties to the Home Office.

 What are the visa compliance requirements?